dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 Notice how DBOS automatically restarted your program and ran it to completion, but didn't re-send the email.
 This reliability is a core feature of DBOS: workflows always run to completion and each of their operations executes once and only once.

-The code for this guide is available on [github](https://github.com/dbos-inc/dbos-demo-apps/tree/main/greeting-emails).
+The code for this guide is available on [GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/greeting-emails).

+Next, to learn how to build more complex workflows, check out our [advanced programming guide](./quickstart-shop.md).